9 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 The First Trust Indxx Innovative Transaction & Process ETF (LEGR (opens in new tab), $36.24) is another equity-based cryptocurrency ETF.
 Launched by First Trust in 2018 – the fifth-largest ETF provider in the U.S. by revenue and third-largest by the number of ETFs – it tracks the performance of the Indxx Blockchain Index, an index that follows companies that have some connection to blockchain technologies.

 LEGR's index takes all available blockchain companies and ensures that each holding meets specific size, liquidity and trading minimums.
 It then applies a score of 1 for companies actively developing blockchain technology, 2 for companies actively using blockchain technology, and 3 for companies actively exploring blockchain technology.

 The index then only includes companies scoring 1 or 2, giving 50% of the weighting to firms scoring 1, and 50% to those scoring 2.
 Companies scoring 3 are excluded altogether.
 The portfolio is capped at 100 stocks, and the index is rebalanced and reconstituted twice a year.

-The ETF's top three sectors are financials (37%), technology (32%), and consumer discretionary (9%).
-The top three countries are the U.S. (37%), China (13%), and Germany and India at 8% apiece.
-This also is a large-cap-heavy fund, with a median market cap of more than $103 billion.
+The ETF's top three sectors currently are financials (37%), technology (30%), and communication services (10%).
+The top three countries are the U.S. (38%), China (12%), and Germany (8%).

 Bitwise Crypto Industry Innovators ETF

-- Assets under management: $122.9 million
+- Assets under management: $53.4 million

 - Expense ratio: 0.85%